matijakolaric-com/django-music-publisher/docs/manual_works.rst

 ----------------

 Django-Music-Publisher uses a very simple single-field share model.
 The principle is very simple.
-Writers create work and decide how they want to split the shares among themselves.
+Writers create a work and decide how they want to split the shares among themselves.
 This is referred to as ``manuscript share``.
 (The term comes form CWR 3.0 specification.)
 Then each of the writers may choose a publisher and transfer some of their manuscript share to the publisher, according to their publishing agreement.
 This does not influence other writers.